Important notice: Beware of scammers pretending to represent InData Labs

 Netflix’s software developers created algorithms that moved watchers away from high-demand blockbusters toward lesser-known titles like “House of Cards” or “Bird Box”.
 The latter was watched by 45,037,125 accounts the first week after its release.

-Thanks to the forward-looking analysis, lots of companies managed to switch from fixed to dynamic pricing.
+Thanks to the forward-looking analysis and predictive analytics retail, lots of companies managed to switch from fixed to dynamic pricing.
 For example, Airbnb prices are formed based on the analysis of many different patterns like the season, day of the week, nearly events (like a film or music festivals), holidays, etc. Based on the information, the Airbnb app suggests landlords set an amount for which they will most likely rent out their apartment.

 The same principle is used in Uber, Bolt, or other taxi aggregators—the cost of a ride is based on traffic, weather, and so on.
 This is another example of predictive analytics in retail.